Nidderdale Caves: Flood conditions

 The Goyden system floods as a result of excess water overflowing the Scar House dam.
-This can happen not only following significant rainfall but also by wind action from a westerly or near westerly direction.
-The wind on a full or nearly full reservoir whips up waves on Scar House Reservoir sending water over the dam that on occasions has pushed down the valley more than one metre depth of water from the reservoir.
+This can happen not only following significant rainfall but also by wind action from a westerly or near-westerly direction.
+The wind on a full or nearly full reservoir whips up waves on Scar House Reservoir sending water over the dam that on occasion has pushed down the valley more than one metre depth of water from the reservoir.
 The caves can therefore flood in a period of no rain but by wind action alone.
 The water flowing down the valley is typically greater than the capacity of the fissures taking water into Manchester Hole.
 So most of the water flows past the Manchester Hole and onwards to Goyden Pot Main entrance.
 At various times old abandoned inlets are re-opened and re-closed by the flood waters allowing water to enter the far reaches of Manchester Hole and Lesser Stream passage of Goyden Pot.
-The increased flow into Manchester Hole and a pooling effect by the constricted sump 2, with possibly reopened inlets, causes the far end (between the ‘grovel’ and the ‘duck’) of Manchester cave to flood, at times very quickly.
-Water flowing into Goyden Pot Main entrance falls into the Main Chamber from high level passages from the first and then second and eventually the third window.
+The increased flow into Manchester Hole and a pooling effect by the constricted sump 2, with possibly reopened inlets, causes the far end (between the ‘grovel’ and the ‘duck’) of Manchester Cave to flood, at times very quickly.
+Water flowing into Goyden Pot's Main entrance falls into the Main Chamber from high-level passages from the first and then the second and eventually the third window.
 This water joins the river flowing from Manchester Hole over the cascades and along the Main Stream passage.
 The swollen river flows through to sump 7 which due to its constricted nature causes the water to back up and flood the system from there all the way back.
 The rising water enters the roof passage between sump 6 and sump 7 taking with it much debris.
 The water flows along this passage into Toad Hall and through the 30m sump into Frog Pot, where it joins the New Stream water from Goyden Pot, New Stream sump.
 The combined flood waters flow into New Goyden Pot via Main Stream inlet to join the increased water from upstream sumps 1 and 2 in New Goyden.
 This water backing up through the system is first seen to rise in Frog Pot then Guscott Pot, Limley Pot, Church Pot and then Goyden Pot.
 By this time the far end of Manchester Hole has already flooded by the mechanism mentioned before.
 The whole system floods completely with the exception of Manchester Hole from the entrance to the ‘grovel’.
 The latter has been confirmed by leaving markers in the roof of Manchester Hole amongst the flood debris.
 The markers remained even in very high flood conditions in the rest of the system, which suggests that the flood debris present in the roof dates from before the construction of Scarhouse reservoir.
 Once Goyden is full water is forced past Goyden Pot Main entrance down the valley on the surface past the village of Lofthouse through to Gouthwaite Reservoir.
 In severe floods water mushrooms out of Church Pot, Limley Pot and New Goyden Pot, while Guscott Pot and Frog Pot still take water.
 In the most severe floods the River Nidd rises enough to lap into or small flow into Manchester Hole main entrance.